 The world’s population is growing fast and it is estimated there will be another 1 to 2 billion people on the planet by the year 2050, up from circa 7.5 billion today.
 At the same time, economic growth and individual wealth are shifting diets from predominantly starch-based to meat and dairy, which require more water.
 Producing 1 kg of rice, for example, requires about 3,500 litres of water, while 1 kg of beef needs approximately 15,000 litres.
 This change in diet has been the single most important factor impacting water consumption over the past 30 years, and is likely to continue well into the middle of the twenty-first century.

-The production of Golden Chlorella requires 40 times less water than traditional animal protein and emits 36 times less CO2.
-Compared to plant protein, Chlorella requires 44 times less arable land than traditional plant protein.
+The production of Golden Chlorella requires 4400% less water than traditional animal protein and emits 3600% less CO2.
+Compared to traditional plant protein, Golden Chlorella requires 400% less arable land.

 Micro-algae is a future source of protein supported by the FDA and many European governments.